rodrigofaccioli/drugdesign/README.md

 drugdesign
 ==========
-came about starting the open-source initiative in drug design area.
+came about an initiative to develop a collaborative project in drug design area.
-Nowadays, this project allows to perform virtual screening.
+Nowadays, this project allows to perform virtual screening protein and compounds.
+It concede a virtual screening of flexible receptors that can be both experimental (PDB database) and theoretical (molecular dynamics simulation)

 Instalation
 ===========